thynado/skimmer/README.md

 The `template` array tells the skimmer what columns to save to the reported CSV file.
 That way you can ignore columns that aren't important such as `sc-bytes` or something like that.

 **`limits`**
-The `limits` array tells the skimmer to limit results that have a value at the specified column.
+The `limits` array tells the Skimmer to limit results that have a value at the specified column.
 For example, we can limit results that have a `cs-uri-stem` containing either `/foo-bar` or `/foo/bar/baz` with the following:

 ``` json
 "limits": {